joelnz/easy-mosiac-tiler-photoshop/README.md

 The script will:

 1. Ask you to provide the dimensions of the wall area you want to cover with the mosaic.
-2. Scale your image to fit the specified wall area while maintaining its aspect ratio.
+2. Contain your image within the wall area while maintaining its aspect ratio.
 3. Divide the image into 6x4 inch tiles and save them as separate JPEG files.